VocalOpal/Aria/README.md

 ---

-**Need help?** The application includes comprehensive help text and guided setup.
-Each menu provides detailed instructions and tips for effective voice training.
+**Need help?** The app includes detailed help text and guided setup.
+Each menu has instructions and tips for effective voice training.